 - Ends the sub-routine.

-After writing the code inside the module, we need to run the code.
-And texts inside the range B2 and C4:C7 will be wrapped.
+After running the code, all the text in the range B2 and C4:C7 will be wrapped.

 Code Syntax: